hssmalo/steampunkfantasy/rules.md

 Before you roll damage, roll armor penetration first.
 If unit does not have armor, skip this step, and threat shot as penetrated all armor.

-How Armor penetration works is dependent on wether it is positive or negative.

-If AP $\geq$ 0: \
-Roll (Armor - AP) number of dice, minimum 0 \
+Roll (Armor - AP) number of dice, minimum 0, where Armor is the armor of the target unit from the side you hare firing from, and AP is the armor penetration of the weapon.\

-If AP < 0:
-Roll Armor number of dice.

-The target number N is:

-- N= 5 for weapons with  AP $\geq$ 0
-- N= 4 for weapons with  AP = -1 AP
-- N= 3 for weapons with  AP = -2 AP
-- N= 2 for weapons with  AP = -3 AP
-- N= 1 for weapons with  AP = -4 AP

-Let the shooter armor penetration be $AP$, and the target have an armor of $A$

                           Number of armor dice     Success
 ------------------------ ----------------------- -----------
 $AP \geq 0$                 A-AP                     5+
-AP = -1                     A                        4+
-AP = -2                     A                        3+
-AP = -3                     A                        2+
-AP = -4                     A                        1+

 For

-- 2 or more die above the success number N, the armor prevents all damage
+- 2 or more die above 5, the armor prevents all damage
-- exactly one die above the success number N, roll on damage with a -3 modifier
+- exactly one die above 5, roll on damage with a -3 modifier
-- 0 die above the success number N, roll on damage normaly.
+- 0 die above 5, roll on damage normaly.

-To summerize:
+Roll the amount of damage indicated by the weapon, modified with the folling

                         damage modifier
 ----------------------- ----------------
 *armor*
 Blocked by armor          $-\infty$
 Partly blocked by armor  -3
 Penetrated armor          0 (some weapons grants you +3 here) *previous results*
 Previous damage          +1 per token
 *range*